Rick-Phoenix/protocheck/README.md

      This means that if there is an unattended error, then it would silently keep generating these generic and unhelpful error messages for users until it would be reported or noticed in the logs.

      But the good news is that the compile time check prevents the majority of these situations, and adding a very simple test on top of that can eradicate that problem entirely.

+- If your message has a reserved rust keyword as a field name, your cel expression should reflect that.
+So if a field is named `type`, the output struct will have a field named `r#type`, and your cel expression should refer to it using `this['r#type']`, NOT `this.type`.

 - For certain cases where the instructions are conflicting but could be intentional, such as using the "const" rule for a field while also having other validators, the other rules will simply be ignored and no error will be shown.
 This is to allow for cases when you want to have a temporary override for a field's validation without needing to remove the other validators.